 Slack review: Functionality

-Slack - like gamer and developer favourite Discord and open source rival Mattermost - takes more than a few cues from old-school IRC (Internet Relay Chat), with channels, /emotes, bots and easy one-to-one chat.
+Slack, much like gamer and developer favourite Discord and open source rival Mattermost, takes more than a few cues from old-school IRC (Internet Relay Chat), with channels, /emotes, bots and easy one-to-one chat.
 Slack even once supported the open IRC and XMPP chat protocols, before dropping them in 2018.
 But what it lacks in open protocols, Slack makes up for in searchability, extensibility and multimedia features.

 Clients are available for Windows, Linux, macOS, iOS and Android, alongside a fully featured web interface.
 Consistency of behaviour and interface between platforms is near-perfect, although there are a few features that only appear on limited platforms.
 The most conspicuous of these is dark mode, which only the mobile apps currently benefit from.

 On joining, users are invited to set up a profile and are then dropped into your Slack workspace's #general channel - or any other channels you've set as default.
 A large chat pane allows everyone to talk amongst themselves, using Twitter-style @ mentions to get one another's attention as needed, including an @here option to notify everyone in a channel.
 You can also set up group tags, allowing you to @mention a pre-selected subset of users with a single tag.
 App notifications also appear if someone @s you in a group channel or sends you a direct message.

 On the left, a sidebar shows all the channels you're a member of, threads - replies to a specific group chat message - that you're participating in, and any members you're having direct message chats with.
 At the top, you'll see the name of your workspace alongside a pulldown that gives you access to your user preferences and online status.
 At the bottom, you'll see options to add apps or connect any third-party integrations that have been configured for the workspace.